rebeccajr/color-clock/docs/blog/2025-02-08__back-in-dev.md

 ## Home Display

-On a different note, we are also working on installing the light display for ColorClock Version 1 in our house 😀
+On a different note, we are also working on installing the light display for ColorClock Version 1 in the house 🏠

 I powered it up for the first time since its display at Burning Man 2024, and I was beyond thrilled to see that not only did it work, but